 Example 7.1.
 Sample registration entries (.reg) file

-beginning of the option names and set the values as you
+character from the beginning of the option names and set the

 In this section, we will discuss the specific runtime configuration options that Subversion currently supports.